otrv4/otrv4/otrv4.md

    2. Compute SHAKE256("SigEd448" || 'nonce' || M).
 Let 'r' be the 114-byte
        digest.

-   // TODO: add the base point of eddsa.
-Note that this might change.
-Refer to RFC 7748.
-Check the code.
    3. Multiply the scalar 'r' by the base point.
 B.  For efficiency, do this by first reducing 'r' modulo 'q', the group order of B.  Let 'nonce_point' be the encoding of this point.